grpc/proposal/A71-xds-fallback.md

 Current xDS implementation in gRPC uses a single global instance of the XdsClient class to communicate with the xDS control plane.
-This instance is shared across all channels to reduce overhead by providing a shared cache for xDS resources as well as reducing a number of connections to xDS servers.
+This instance is shared across all channels to reduce overhead by providing a shared cache for xDS resources as well as reducing the number of connections to xDS servers.

 ### Related Proposals:
 * [A27: xDS-Based Global Load Balancing][A27]